-LA Plaza de Cultura y Artes presents a large-scale neon mural installation exhibition by multimedia artist Patrick Martinez.
+LA Plaza de Cultura y Artes presented a large-scale neon mural installation exhibition by multimedia artist Patrick Martinez.
 Activating LA Plaza’s Vickrey-Brunswig and Plaza House building windows with social-political messages, his new installation Only Light Can Do That, 2021 is comprised of over twenty-five bilingual neon signs that address the plight and resilience of essential workers in Los Angeles.

 This new installation is part of Art Rise 2021, a city-wide arts initiative sponsored by Cause Communications in partnership with Los Angeles County Department of Mental Health.